 Trekkers' Information Management System (TIMS) Card: Trekkers are required to carry their TIMS card before beginning their Everest Base Camp Trek.
 The permit costs NRS 2000 per person.

-When to go on the Everest Three Pass Trekking in 2025 and 2026?
+When to Go on the Everest Three Passes Trek in 2026 and 2027?

-The best time for the Everest Three Passes Trekking is during spring (March to May) and Autumn (September to November).
+The best time for the Everest Three Passes Trek is during spring (March to May) and autumn (September to November).
 These are the times when the weather is stable with ideal conditions to take on the challenging ascents and descents.

 The post-monsoon month of autumn gives you clear visibility with unobstructed views of the mountains.
 While the temperatures in lower-altitude regions are manageable, you will face sub-zero conditions in the higher elevations; pack your gear accordingly.